 What is hirsutism?

-Hirsutism (say: "her-soot-ism") is a condition that causes too much hair to grow on a woman’s face or body.
+Hirsutism is a condition where women have excess hair on their face or body.

 Other symptoms of hirsutism may include:

 - Abnormal menstrual periods.